Shiver, Frye and Big Man: Merchandise

 In October 2023, Japanese manufacturing company San-Ei Boeki announced and released plush toys of Deep Cut available for purchase at Nintendo stores in Japan as well as the My Nintendo Store.

 On 17 November 2023, Nintendo released a wave of amiibo figurines based on Shiver, Frye and Big Man, available for purchase separately as well as a 3-in-1 bundle.
 The amiibo can unlock exclusive gear in Splatoon 3 inspired by the character that was scanned in, as well as can save an outfit the player is currently wearing.
 Additionally, the amiibo allows the player to take photos with them.
+A second set of amiibo figurines based on their appearances in Splatoon Raiders are planned to be released alongside the game on the 23 July 2026 and will similarly be available for purchase separately as well as a 3-in-1 bundle.
+Unlike the previous set, the base of the Raiders figurines were designed to fit together to be a part of a unified display.

 Critical reception

 Since their reveal, the trio received positive reception from both fans and critics, with some creating fan art and memes about the group, such as about Frye's forehead or expressing their love for Big Man.
 To celebrate Splatoon 3s release, the Splatoon France Twitter account held a poll on who was the most popular member of Deep Cut.
 A day after the poll was launched, Big Man received the most votes at around 8,200 votes, Shiver at around 3,000 votes and Frye received the least at 500 votes.
 However, the poll was scrutinised by Inside Games as not being the best way to measure the group's popularity as users would need to reply to the poll to vote for Frye.
 In an article for Xtra Magazine, V.S.
 Wells described Deep Cut's song Anarchy Rainbow as "a celebration of diverse perspectives" due to its Japanese odori, Brazilian Samba and Bollywood inspirations.
 Real Sounds Noi Mura described Deep Cut's discography as "creating a unique chaotic pop sound" and crediting it as "something that could only be achieved with Splatoon".
-Mura elaborated by writing that their music is so unique they couldn't truly compare it to anything else, using BTS's "Idol" as the closest example to Deep Cut's approach to mixing cultural influences in their songs.
+Mura elaborated by writing that their music is so unique they could not truly compare it to anything else, using BTS's "Idol" as the closest example to Deep Cut's approach to mixing cultural influences in their songs.
 Polygons Ana Diaz described the group as having "an edgier vibe than the pop princesses of previous titles".